AI Operations Advisor + CPA | founder | speaker

 Finance, controls, and operating judgment under real professional-services constraints.

-02 AI workflow systems builder
+02 Governed AI workflow systems builder

 Project memory, review layers, field notes, and reusable team workflows.

-Licensed CPA Founder/operator Business Insider Executive AI training Finance and controls lens Workflow systems
+Licensed CPA Founder-operator Business Insider Executive AI training Finance and controls lens Workflow systems

 Choose the right starting point